godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 here how

-urn off swap (so we can resize it):
+Turn off swap (so we can resize it if theres one already):

 sudo swapoff /swapfile